- Chart

 Investment Approach and Strategy

-Composition The ETF holds a diversified portfolio of stocks from emerging market countries, primarily large and mid-cap companies.
+Composition The ETF primarily holds a diversified portfolio of stocks of companies located in emerging market countries, as represented by the underlying index.
+These are typically large and mid-capitalization companies.

 Market Position